instancio/instancio/website/docs/user-guide.md

 ```

 Notice that the `AddressGenerator` and `PhoneGenerator` classes are unaware of each other.
-In addion, address generator did not initialise the `street` and `phoneNumbers` fields.
+In addition, address generator did not initialise the `street` and `phoneNumbers` fields.
 We will use these fact to demonstrate a couple of concepts.
 For now, using the phone and address generators, a `Person` class can be created by passing
 the generators to the `supply()` method: